Behind the scenes: Headshot Session at Hero Shot photography studio in Annandale, Sydney. All images Copyright Hero Shot Photography 2021 ©

 Whilst the shoot itself is an hour, a more accurate time breakdown this shoot would be as follows:

-30 minutes communication: emails, talking on the phone, planning your shoot, discuss your brief and giving advice on preparing for a session, styling and clothing. sending through galleries, retouched portraits, revisions and samples.
+30 minutes communication: emails, talking on the phone, planning your shoot, discuss your brief and giving advice on preparing for a session, styling and clothing.
+Then after the shoot, sending through galleries, retouched portraits, revisions and samples.

 10 minutes to set up and prepare the studio for your session.